josbeir/cakephp-docs-md/docs/2/en/models/saving-your-data.md

 ## Saving hasMany through data

 Let's see how data stored in a join table for two models is saved.
-As shown in the [hasMany-through](#hasmany-through) section, the join table is associated to each model using a <span class="title-ref">hasMany</span> type of relationship.
+As shown in the [Hasmany Through](#hasMany-through) section, the join table is associated to each model using a <span class="title-ref">hasMany</span> type of relationship.
 Our example involves the Head of Cake School asking us to write an application that allows him to log a student's attendance on a course with days attended and grade.
 Take